jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-07-16-runcam-5-review-setup-superview/index.md

 Here's a comparison video I put together that compares the default settings versus the ones I mentioned above.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/yE98RnLp_Lg?rel=0" frameBorder="0" allowFullScreen title="RunCam 5 comparison of default versus new settings"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/yE98RnLp_Lg?rel=0" frameBorder="0" allowFullScreen title="RunCam 5 comparison of default versus new settings" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 Clicking the three dots at the top right brings up a menu that allows you to restore the default settings or to format the SD card.